 - A detailed exam analysis in PDF format (see sample ReportBook.pdf file)

 - A PDF file containing the scans of all student forms (see example formscan.pdf file)

 More information about these reports is available on the assessment website.
 That site also contains information about how the exam grades are calculated.

-The exams and forms need to be delivered to SPIEGEL 414.
+Please note the new location.
+The exams and forms need to be delivered to CITADEL H321.
 Please do not use the internal mail.
-Jan van Zyll is in charge of exam processing (Spiegel 414, Phone: 2194) Jan de Goeijen is the coordinator of this service (Spiegel 432, Phone: 2637)
+Jan van Zyll is in charge of exam processing.

 Processing takes three business days.
 For shorter turnaround times, please contact Jan van Zyll or Jan de Goeijen.